 Determine the value of each asset, so you know what everything is worth.
 That will simplify dividing property fairly or trading one asset for another.

 Treating your spouse with respect is crucial despite how you might feel about them.
 Avoid letting your anger, resentment, and other feelings cloud your judgment.
-The purpose of negotiating property division is to reach a mutually beneficial arrangement.
+The purpose of negotiating while dividing property and assets is to reach a mutually beneficial arrangement.
 If you mistreat your spouse, they’ll likely be unwilling to compromise.

 You should find a way to compromise to resolve your disputes without involving a judge.
 Mediation is helpful under certain circumstances.
 A mediator might be able to provide practical solutions to solve your issues and settle the case outside of court.